jj1bdx/dbskkd-cdb/README.md

 See `skk-server-protocol.txt` for the details.

-This program is tested under FreeBSD 7.3-RELEASE.
+This program is tested under FreeBSD 10.0-PRERELEASE (svn r259846).

 # Installation procedure